Next (2007 film): Plot

 Cris and Liz have to spend the night in a motel.
 Ferris confronts Liz near the hotel.
 Claiming Cris is a dangerous sociopath, Ferris asks Liz to drug Cris so that they can bring him in peacefully.
 Instead, Liz warns Cris, who tells her his secret.
 When she asks why he will not help the FBI stop the terrorists, he explains his limitations, noting the exception for events involving her.
 Cris tries to escape from the FBI but is captured after saving Ferris from logs tumbling down the side of a mountain.
 Unable to get to Cris, the terrorists kidnap Liz.

-The NSA strap Cris to a chair and force him to watch television until he has a vision that can help.
+The FBI strap Cris to a chair and force him to watch television until he has a vision that can help.
 They expect him to see a report about the detonation of the bomb, but instead he envisions a broadcast from several hours in the future in which Liz is killed with a bomb vest while strapped to a wheelchair as bait for him.
 Cris escapes and races to the parking garage where she will be killed.
 Catching up to him, Ferris promises to help save Liz as long as Cris will help stop the bomb; she also sets up a plan to draw out the terrorists.

-Cris helps the NSA track the terrorists to the port where they are based.
+Cris helps the FBI track the terrorists to the port where they are based.
 When they arrive, Cris is able to walk right up to the terrorist leader while using his power to dodge bullets.
 After killing the terrorists and saving Liz, they find that the bomb has already been moved.
 Ferris shows Cris a seismograph, hoping that he will see any tremors caused by explosions before they happen.
 As he stares at the screen he realizes that he has made a mistake and that he was too late: the bomb detonates out at sea and completely destroys the port, as well as the rest of the city.

 The timeline reverts a full day to Cris and Liz in bed at the hotel in Arizona, before Ferris arrived.
 Because of Liz's involvement in events, Cris has now been able to envision everything that could happen leading to the nuclear explosion.
 "Every time you look into the future, it changes."